Battle of Assaye: Background

 Lord Mornington, the Governor-General of British India between 1798 and 1805, oversaw a rapid expansion of British territory in India.

-Feuding between the two dominant powers within the Maratha Empire, Yashwant Rao Holkar and Daulat Rao Scindia, led to civil war at the turn of the 19th century.
+Feuding between the two dominant powers within the Maratha Empire, Yashwantrao Holkar and Daulat Rao Sindhia, led to civil war at the turn of the 19th century.
 The hostilities culminated in the Battle of Poona in October 1802 where Holkar defeated a combined army of Scindia and Baji Rao II – the Peshwa and nominal overlord of the Maratha Empire.
 Scindia retreated into his dominions to the north, but Baji Rao was driven from his territory and sought refuge with the East India Company at Bassein.
 He appealed to the company for assistance, offering to accept its authority if he were restored to his principality at Poona.
 Lord Mornington, the ambitious Governor-General of British India, seized on the opportunity to extend Company influence into the Maratha Empire which he perceived as the final obstacle to Britain being the dominant force in the Indian subcontinent.
 The Treaty of Bassein was signed in December whereby the Company agreed to restore Baji Rao in return for control over his foreign affairs and a garrison of 6,000 Company troops permanently stationed in Poona.
-The restoration was commanded by Lord Mornington's younger brother, Major General Arthur Wellesley, who in March 1803 marched on Poona from Mysore with 15,000 Company troops and 9,000 Hyderabad allies.
+The restoration was commanded by Lord Mornington's younger brother, Major-general Arthur Wellesley, who in March 1803 marched on Poona from Mysore with 15,000 Company troops and 9,000 Hyderabad allies.
 Wellesley entered Poona without opposition on 20 April, and Baji Rao was formally restored to his throne on 13 May.

 The treaty gave offence to the other Maratha leaders, who deemed that the system of subsidiary alliances with the British was an unwarranted interference into their affairs and fatal to the independent Maratha states.
 The Maratha leaders refused to submit to the Peshwa's authority and tensions were raised further when Holkar raided into Hyderabad in May, claiming that the Nizam of Hyderabad (a British ally) owed him money.
 Mornington consequently engaged the various Maratha chieftains in negotiations.
-Lieutenant Colonel John Collins was sent to Scindia's camp to discuss his objections and propose a defensive alliance.
-However, Scindia had formed a military alliance with the Rajah of Berar with a view to bringing the Maratha leaders into a coalition against the British, and had begun to mass his forces on the Nizam's border.
-Wellesley, who had been given control over the company's military and political affairs in central India in June, demanded Scindia declare his intentions and withdraw his forces or face the prospect of war.
+Lieutenant-colonel John Collins was sent to Scindia's camp to discuss his objections and propose a defensive alliance.
+However, Scindia had formed a military alliance with Raghoji II with a view to bringing the Maratha leaders into a coalition against the British, and had begun to mass his forces on the Nizam's border.
+Wellesley, who had been given control over the company's military and political affairs in Central India in June, demanded Scindia declare his intentions and withdraw his forces or face the prospect of war.
 After a protracted period of negotiations, Collins reported to Wellesley on 3 August that Scindia refused to give an answer and would not withdraw his troops.
 Wellesley's response was to declare war on Scindia and Berar "in order to secure the interests of the British government and its allies".